 See something, do something.
-Texas Tech is committed to empowering all Red Raiders to be engaged bystanders, and to RESPOND.
+Texas Tech is committed to empowering all Red Raiders to be engaged bystanders, and to respond.

 Strategies for keeping yourself and others safe.

-If you, or someone you care about, have been the victim of misconduct such as sexual assault, interpersonal violence, stalking, or harassment, we want you to know that you are not alone.
+If you, or someone you care about, has been the victim of misconduct such as sexual assault, interpersonal violence, stalking, or harassment, we want you to know that you are not alone.
 Texas Tech provides resources to students, faculty, and staff, regardless of a decision to pursue a formal investigation.
 The university is committed to walking you through the process and assisting with your needs.

 Frequently Asked Questions

 1. What is a "mandatory reporter?"
 What does that mean for me?